 ‘Visualizations’ are a theme of the chapter ‘interior design’.
 (See the recommendations.)
 Visualizations are employed to enhance orientation in space and also in time.
+Visualizations encompass route signage and wayfinding but are by no means limited to them.
 In fact it all starts with a clear and uncluttered visual structure; if that isn’t enough visualizations serve to supplement and improve the visual clarity of the design.

 Their use for autistic students is advocated and described in ‘The Autism Toolbox’ where they are called ‘visual supports’ or ‘visuals’.

 Visualizations vary from very concrete to very abstract.
-Route signage is a type of visualization and so are landmarks and clocks.
+Route signage aids in wayfinding as do landmarks and clocks.
 They can be a wide variety of pictures, colors, texts or symbols such as arrows.
 They can be displayed on doors, closets, cupboards and cabinets, crates, boxes or drawers to indicate their content.
 They may be attached to pegs in wardrobes and bathrooms indicating users and use.
 The same goes for time tables, programs and similar aids which help structure activities at home, in schools, in treatment groups and wherever people are living together and collaborating.

 Visualizations facilitate ‘search moments’; especially if these coincide with ‘shift moments’ since simultaneous searching and shifting can be too much.
 To people on the spectrum such ‘search moments’ occur several times a day; partly because of memory problems and partly because the logic behind storing things and the lay-out of buildings isn’t always clear to them.